biocorecrg/master_of_pores/MOP4-dev/_sources/tutorial.rst.txt

    #Installing nextflow
    curl -s https://get.nextflow.io | bash

+You might want to place in `/usr/local/bin` or add the current folder in the `$PATH` variable.

 If you are on a Linux machine, you can install either `Docker <https://www.docker.com/get-started/>`_ or `singularity / apptainer <https://apptainer.org/docs/admin/main/installation.html>`_.
 If you are on a Mac you can only install `Docker <https://www.docker.com/get-started/>`_.